 Blameless before God >> Prepare for His return –

-that the Bible is constantly waiting for Christ’s return and expecting Him
+waits for Christ’s return and expects Him

 at any time, even in the first century.
 It would seem a lie that Jesus did not